ezakto/react-intlstrings/README.md

 ### Plain function call

 What if you want to pass a localized string via props?
 Or maybe mix it somewhere in a string?
-The function retured by `Intl.lang()` is actually an overloaded function.
-It returns JSX when it's called from a JSX structure, and it returns a plain string when it's called directly.
+The function returned by `Intl.lang()` is actually an overloaded function.
+It works both as a JSX element, and you can also call it directly passing a plain string id.
 So, you can:

 ```js
 Intl.add('en', {